bgautijonsson/visitalaneysluverds/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of visitalaneysluverds is to …
+The package provides an easy way to fetch the CPI from Statistics Iceland.

 ## Installation